 Growing in importance: Every year our family gets bigger and stronger.
-Now consisting of 70 member parties and thousands of individual members across the EU, we put people at the centre of our party and this allows us to grow together.
+Now consisting of 70 member parties and more than a thousand individual members across the EU, we put people at the centre of our party and this allows us to grow together.

 Stronger together: We are the only European political party to welcome individual EU citizens as members.
 Find out more about joining us and become an AIM, an ALDE Party individual member.

 ALDE Party by-laws and founding document

 The ALDE Party statutes define the fundamental purpose and liberal objectives.
 They also lay out the basic rules of membership and describe the nature and composition of the party’s bodies that form the party’s structure.

 The ALDE Party internal regulations define the functioning and working procedures of the Party and its different bodies.
 They describe in detail how the party statutes are being applied in practice.